verus-lang/verus/Verus-Retreat-2023.md

 ### Wednesday, June 28th

 - Brainstorming next big steps for Verus (1-2 hours in the morning)
-- Benchmarking suite for Verus (1-2 hours in the morning)
 - Writing specifications for Rust's standard library (2 hours in the afternoon)

 ### Thursday, June 29th (till 12pm)

+- Benchmarking suite for Verus (1-2 hours in the morning)

 *Community building (1-2 hours in the morning)*

 - Discuss moving to an open chat channel (Zulip?)
+- [...]

+*Afternoon: Informal meetings and hacking*

 ### Friday, June 30th (optional)

+*Informal meetings and hacking*